What if: Is Canada ready for a nuclear strike from North Korea?

 When does the public find out?

-The first public notice of an incoming ICBM would likely be the activation of the American emergency broadcasting system, Sens says.
+The first public notice of an ICBM suspected of hitting North America would likely be the activation of the American emergency broadcasting system, Sens says.
 After that, news would spread rapidly through social media and other traditional media platforms.

 Such news would likely generate a wave of hysteria, especially since it would pose a blanket threat to whole areas of North America.
 A missile headed for the Pacific coast, for instance, could generate panic from Vancouver to Los Angeles, and everywhere in between.